Rivet Size Calculator

 The basics of rivets and rivet sizes

-Rivets are fastening hardware we can use to combine two or more layers of materials like sheets of metals, plastics, woods, and even textiles.
-We can see rivets used in aircraft construction, boat building, aluminum and steel construction, and even in fastening thick fabrics like leather and denim.
+Rivets are fastening hardware we can use to combine two or more layers of materials like sheets of metals, plastics, woods (including wood beams), and even textiles.
+We can see rivets used in aircraft construction, boat building, aluminum, and steel construction, and even in fastening thick fabrics like leather and denim.

 However, for a more durable lifetime bond between steel items, maybe it's better to weld them than rivet them together.
 Check out our welding calculator to learn more about welding.